Zika virus: Down, but not out

 Although the immediate threat of an outbreak has passed in the U.S., Zika has had significant and devastating aftereffects.
 Children born with microcephaly and other birth defects associated with Zika continue to struggle with these disabilities.

-“In children born with birth defects related to Zika, these defects are going to be chronic, long-term problems,” Stephen S. Morse, PhD, professor of epidemiology at the Columbia University Medical Center, told Infectious Disease News.
-“That’s going to obviously represent a large challenge in developing countries, like South America, but even in the U.S., where we’re not at all attuned to dealing with long-term disability.
+“In children born with birth defects related to Zika, these defects are going to be chronic, long-term problems,” Stephen S. Morse, PhD, professor of epidemiology at the Columbia University Medical Center, told Infectious Diseases in Children.
+“That’s going to obviously represent a large challenge in developing countries, like in South America, but even in the U.S., where we’re not at all attuned to dealing with long-term disability.
 I think it’s something we’re still learning to grapple with.”

 Many infectious disease experts also believe that without a Zika vaccine, the disease is destined to have some degree of resurgence, if not nearly to the extent of the previous outbreak.